aliibrahim123/neocomp.js/docs/comp-base.view/template-api.md

 the templates.

-they allow the definition of logic once on template generation and executing it effecintly on convertion later, also they allow serialization.
+they allow the definition of logic once on template generation and executing it effecintly on construction later, also they allow serialization.

 every `Action` contains a `type` and a `target` where it can be the live `HTMLElement` or the id of its `LiteNode` representation.

-`addAction`: add a handler for a given action type, the handler is called with the `Component`, `HTMLElement` and the `Action`.
+`addAction`: add a handler for a given action type, the handler is called with the `Component`, `HTMLElement`, `Action` and the passed `context` (an object containing any passed value).

 `doActions`: do the given `Action`s.